My song for this entry is a heavy cover of Edvard Grieg’s classic “Hall of the Mountain King” by Apocalyptica:

 Daniel Boone tread through these forests on foot in the 1760s, but visitors can now drive the 2.5-mile distance to the parking lot near the base of the swinging bridge.

-The State of North Carolina owns and manages these 2500 acres of the mountain’s back country.
+The State of North Carolina owns and manages around 2,500 acres on the mountain’s back country and the attraction features comprise around 270 acres.

 Driving up is a bit of a white-knuckled affair.